 So I have the thing.
 What can I do with it?

 Thanks to a video from Fred in the Shed on the ATS Max Decoder II, it’s starting to make sense.
-My radio and the II variety are running the same firmware, 4.17 Beta, and it appears that things in my user interface reference features solely available in the II model, specifically the low-noise amplifier (LNA). the high-impedance antenna input (HIZ) and Bluetooth.
+My radio and the Max Decoder II variety are running the same firmware, 4.17 Beta, and it appears that things in my user interface reference features solely available in the Max Decoder II model, specifically the low-noise amplifier (LNA). the high-impedance antenna input (HIZ) and Bluetooth.
+(In fact, as of 4.2 Beta, it appears that ALL of the ATS25 and ATS120 models run the same software.)

 Many bits on the screens hide controls, for example there is little label to indicate when listening to FM stereo or monaural.
 Tapping it disables stereo.